jenhausu/3rd-Party-Library-for-iOS/README.md

 2. [TPKeyboardAvoiding](https://github.com/michaeltyson/TPKeyboardAvoiding) : A drop-in universal solution for moving text fields out of the way of the keyboard in iOS.
 4. [RichEditorView](https://github.com/cjwirth/RichEditorView) : RichEditorView is a simple, modular, drop-in UIView subclass for Rich Text Editing.
 5. [What-s-New](https://github.com/mdznr/What-s-New) : Easily present the latest changes and features to your users on app updates.
+6. [InAppSettingsKit](https://github.com/futuretap/InAppSettingsKit) : This iOS framework allows settings to be in-app in addition to or instead of being in the Settings app.